 - Make the effort to learn simple communication in another language with translation websites like Babelfish, Google Translate and World Lingo.

-- How to Show Respect for All Families (PDF), excerpted from Teaching Tolerance's free Starting Small kit
+- How to Show Respect for All Families (PDF), excerpted from Learning for Justice's free Starting Small kit

 Overcoming Language Barriers